-Published by Joanna Potts • 8 months ago
+Published by Joanna Potts • One year ago

 HUNTINGTON, N.Y.
 (PRWEB) January 28, 2019--During the awards ceremony preceding the 44th Annual Conference of the Alliance for Continuing Education in the Health Professions (the Alliance; January 23-26, 2019; National Harbor, Maryland), Karen Overstreet, EdD, RPh, FACEHP, CHCP, Vice President, Medical and Educational Affairs for HSME was honored by the Alliance Board of Directors with its highest award, the Distinguished Leadership and Service Award.
 The Board recognized Dr. Overstreet for her long-standing commitment to the Alliance, numerous contributions to the CE community, and outstanding volunteerism.
 The Alliance Board selected Dr. Overstreet for the award because she has: